peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Returns:</b>

 This object's un-scaled value.
-Will be negative if this object's value is negative (including a negative NaN).
+Will be negative if this object's value is egative (including a negative NaN).

 ### Sign